r57zone/UPnP/README.md

 >"C:\Program Files\UPnP\UPnP.exe" /remove 8080

 ## Download
->Version for Windows XP, ReactOS, Windows 7, Windows 8.1, Windows 10.<br>
+>Version for Windows XP, Windows 7, Windows 8.1, Windows 10.<br>
 >If you need a program with an English translation, please write to email and I'll will build it soon.<br>
 **[Download](https://github.com/r57zone/UPnP/releases)**